Mature Masculine

 Cultivating Solitude

-Notice what arises: When you're alone, what feelings, thoughts, or impulses appear?
+Notice what arises: When we're alone, what feelings, thoughts, or impulses appear?
 Stay curious rather than escaping into distraction.

-Feel your body: Sense your breath, your weight, your aliveness.
-This anchors you in presence rather than mental loops and brings you home to the moment.
+Feel the body: Sense the breath, the weight, the aliveness.
+This anchors us in presence rather than mental loops and brings us home to the moment.

 Welcome discomfort: If loneliness, fear, or emptiness arise, stay with them.
 They often guard the door to real inner contact.

-Return to simplicity: Let go of stories about who you are.
-Rest in the simple fact of being here, now, as yourself.
+Return to simplicity: Let go of stories about who we are.
+Rest in the simple fact of being here, now, as ourselves.

 Inquiry